 The base of Goatherd Mountain is a major travel route for bears moving past Lowell Lake.
+Bear movement is funnelled through open nonvegetated terrain along the base of a steep mountain face.
 Use of this area has a high potential for encounters and for the displacement bears.
-Bear movement is funnelled through open non-vegetated terrain along the base of a steep mountain face.
-Camping outside the closure area, and minimizing your length of stay at d) Off River Travel e) Food Storage

-Lowell Lake, will help to reduce the long-term human impacts on bears.
+Camping outside the closure area, and minimizing your length of stay at Lowell Lake, will help to reduce the long-term human impacts on bears.